THE FRAMEWORK

 THE BCSHLW™ FRAMEWORK · NOBLE RUINS

-The BCSHLW™ framework proposes three interdependent relational postures — not skills to perform, not steps to complete, but orienting stances toward the self, the other, and the relationship.
-They are designed to be learned, practiced, and returned to over time.
-Not mastered once and left behind.
+The BCSHLW™ framework proposes three interdependent relational postures.
+They are orienting stances toward the self, the other, and the relationship, learned and practiced and returned to over time.
+They are not skills to perform or steps to complete, and they are not mastered once and left behind.

 THE THREE POSTURES

 The three postures are sequential and interdependent.
 Each one depends on what precedes it.
-At full integration all three operate simultaneously — but the developmental sequence always follows this order.
+At full integration all three operate simultaneously, though the developmental sequence always follows this order.

 01